commons-app/commons-app-documentation/android/gsoc.md

 - [Make Nearby show all pins that could be presented on the screen, rather than a circle](https://github.com/commons-app/apps-android-commons/issues/5480) + [Split Nearby into a fast query for coordinates + a details query for each pin](https://github.com/commons-app/apps-android-commons/issues/4560) + [Export Nearby items for offline use on map apps](https://github.com/commons-app/apps-android-commons/issues/953) + [Report that Nearby item is not at specified location](https://github.com/commons-app/apps-android-commons/issues/965).
 - If you have another idea, please post it as a new issue on our GitHub and mention you are considering it for GSoC, so that we can provide feedback.

-# How we choose the student
+# How we choose the GSoC applicant

-We choose the student based on (from the most important):
+We choose the GSoC applicant based on (from the most important):
 - Technical challengingness of merged bugfix(es).
 - Quality of code (absence of bugs, good self-testing, use of Java & Android conventions).
 - Efficiency and smoothness of interactions on GitHub.